kyoheiu/era/README.md

 # era

 v0.1.0
-A rainy clock in your terminal.
+A rainy clock in your terminal, written with Deno.

 ![sample gif](gif/sample.gif)